 --This post may contain affiliate links.
 I receive a small amount of commission on any purchases through links on my site.
 Which will totally be blown on upgrading my gaming PC!!--

 Price: £23.99 – £85.99 (Retail)

 Cheapest Place to Buy: Amazon.co.uk

 Corsair LL120 RGB LED Fan Overview

-These are a very popular choice of fan for numerous builds.
-These fans are available from Corsair and can be purchased individually or in pack of 3 with a lighting node pro, which is used to link up to a total of 12 iCue controllable products such as fans or LED strips.
-They have high quality built in dual LEDs as you have them in the center of the fan and in a ring around the outside of the fan.
+These are a very popular choice of fans for numerous builds.
+These fans are available from Corsair and can be purchased individually or in a pack of 3 with a lighting node pro, which is used to link up to a total of 12 iCUE controllable products such as fans or LED strips.
+They have high quality built-in dual LEDs as you have them in the center of the fan and in a ring around the outside of the fan.
 They have been designed to produce as little noise as possible without sacrificing any performance.

-A bonus that you have if you do order components from corsair that are compatible with their iCue software you are able to control them and monitor them through this software.
+A bonus that you have if you do order components from corsair that are compatible with the iCUE software you are able to control them and monitor them through this software.
 For example, you are able to control your fan LED lights to almost anything you want.
-You are able to control the fans speed through this system along with the pump if you have an AIO installed.
+You are able to control the fan’s speed through this system along with the pump if you have an AIO installed.
 You are also able to monitor the CPU temp along with GPU and RAM.
-You can also link up your mouse, keyboard and headset if they are iCue enabled which means again you can control the lighting to what ever you want or match it up with the rest of the components in your build.
+You can also link up your mouse, keyboard, and headset if they are iCue enabled which means again you can control the lighting to whatever you want or match it up with the rest of the components in your build.

 Pro’s and Con’s